 Best Utility Locators

 RIGID is a premier brand in this space with a well developed reputation for creating very high quality tools that will meet the highest demands.
 This reputation comes at a cost as Ridgid tools are priced accordingly.
 In exchange, you will not only get a high quality tool that lasts and is tough, but some of the most advanced capabilities and benefits.

-If your frequently working on projects that demand accuracy and and a wide array of underground utilities to locate, the investment is definitely worth it.
+If your frequently working on projects that demand accuracy and and a wide array of underground utilities to locate such as underground pipe, the investment is definitely worth it.
 The RIDGID 19238 is a multi-directional locator that utilizes advanced technology to help you see the signal at all times.
 It offers the following capabilities:

 - Verify the utility’s position with a micro-mapping display to mark distinctive poles around the target